salif/linkita/README.md

 +++
 ```

-Do it for each language in your blog.
+Do it for each language in your site.
 For French, the file name is `content/_index.fr.md`.

 See [Profiles](#profiles) for more.